A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Problem Statement

 \subsection{Problem-Specific Assumptions}

 All of the above general assumptions hold true for both TSPD and FSTSP, whereas the specific assumptions for each problem are listed below. \begin{enumerate} \item \emph{Launch and landing nodes}: In both cases, the drone can be relaunched from the same spot on the vehicle where it landed.
 However, in FSTSP, drones cannot land on the same node from where they are launched, but in TSPD, this is permitted. \item \emph{Setup times}: TSPD disregards pickup time, delivery time, and recharging (battery changing) time, whereas FSTSP includes preparation time denoted $s_L$ before a launch for changing the battery and loading the cargo, and retrieval time when landing on the truck denoted $s_R$. \item \emph{Drone eligible nodes}: In TSPD, all customers can be visited and serviced by either vehicle; however, in FSTSP, some customers cannot be visited by drone for a variety of reasons.
-It could be due to a heavy package that cannot be carried by a drone, the necessity for a signature, or an impractical landing site. \item \emph{Flying range}: The drone has a limited flight time due to its limited battery capacity. \citet{agatz2018optimization} resolves the problem under both the premise of limitless and limited flight endurance.
+It could be due to a heavy package that cannot be carried by a drone, the necessity for a signature, or an impractical landing site. \item \emph{Flying range}: The drone has a limited flight time due to its limited battery capacity. \citet{agatz2018optimization} solves the problem with the assumption of limited and unlimited flying range for the drone.
 In TSPD, the flying range constraint just contains the time that a drone flies between nodes, whereas in FSTSP, it also includes the time that the drone must remain in constant flight if waiting for the truck at the rendezvous point, as it is not permitted to land and wait for the truck.
-For the same reason, each FSTSP operation must adhere to the same flying endurance constraint for the truck.
+For this reason, each FSTSP operation must satisfy the drone's flying endurance constraint for the truck as well.
 For clarity, let $e$ represent the drone's endurance.
 For operation $\langle i,j,k \rangle$, the relevant TSPD constraint for the drone solely is:

-While in the case of FSTSP, the constraint for drone is:
+While in the case of FSTSP, the constraint is: